 Based on what we find, we apply targeted treatments chosen for the pests on your property.
 We keep exposure low for your family and pets.
 Options include perimeter barriers, crack-and-crevice treatments, baiting systems, granular products, and exclusion work.
 For termite protection in Trenton, we offer Sentricon® Always Active™ bait stations—the most trusted colony removal technology available.
 All products are applied by Texas Department of Agriculture (TDA)-licensed technicians.

 Pest control is not a one-time fix—especially in Texas's climate.
-After your first treatment, we set up regular visits (quarterly or bi-monthly) to watch for pest activity and refresh barriers before they wear off.
+After your first treatment, we set up recurring visits on an every-other-month to quarterly cadence (roughly every 60 to 90 days) to refresh the residual product barrier before it can weaken to the point of becoming ineffective.
 Whether you are in Downtown Trenton or Southside Subdivision, our schedule fits the specific pressures in your part of Trenton.
 Between visits, our satisfaction guarantee means if pests come back, so do we—at no extra cost.

 Your Trenton home deserves year-round pest protection.
 Our residential programs cover the most common invaders: ants, spiders, cockroaches, rodents, mosquitoes, and fleas.
 Given Trenton’s landscape—trenton sits on gently rolling terrain typical of the northern texas blackland prairie, with rich, d—we target entry points and hiding spots specific to this area.